kwameape123/cintel-04-local/README.md

 # cintel-04-local
 ## Author: Arnold Atchoe
 ## Date: 11/15/2024

 ## Project Description
-    The goal of this project is to create an interactive dashboard app that allows users to analyze and visualize the palmer penguins dataset.
+    The goal of this project is to create an interactive dashboard app that allows users to analyze and visualize the **Palmer Penguins** dataset.
 This project made use of shiny for python and GitHub pages to achieve its goal.

 ## Data Description
-   Dataset contains facts about three species of penguins observed on three island in Palmer Archipelago, Antarctica.
+   Dataset contains facts about three species of penguins observed on three island in **Palmer Archipelago, Antarctica**.
 The data has been made available by Dr. Kristen Gorman and the Palmer Station, Antarctica LTER, a member of the Long Term Ecological Research Network.

     Column names for the penguins dataset include: